|The Great Pit

 course as being much closer to the western hills than it is at present.

-around the settlement, and big pottery
+at places around the settlement, and big

-containers were provided to hold water.
-From
+pottery containers were provided to hold water.

-those points water would be distributed to
+From those points water would be distributed to

 individual houses within the village.